-- A research project with an exciting field component presents a unique opportunity for broad public engagement.
+A research project with an exciting field component presents a unique opportunity for broad public engagement.
 Educational activities with schools, in particular, can have a profound, lasting impact, showing the students how science works, encouraging them to study science, and broadening their career perspectives.
-Participation in a real research project and co-creation with scientists gets the students enthusiastically engaged. - The EPE programme presented here as a case study comprised live video link-ups between scientists on a ship in the North Atlantic and students in classrooms and 3 school competitions, before and after the expedition.
-Survey responses from the teachers confirmed that the video links encouraged the students' interest in STEM.
-Researchers-both experienced and early-career-could see the real impact of the outreach and got involved with enthusiasm and commitment.
-The outcomes of an educational programme coupled with a research project can thus include both the school students getting more interested in STEM and STEM careers and researchers getting more experienced and proficient in the education and public engagement work.
+Participation in a real research project and co-creation with scientists gets the students enthusiastically engaged.
+Survey responses from the teachers confirm that the engagement is not only enjoyable but has a lasting positive impact.
+Researchers-both experienced and early-career-can see the real impact of the outreach and get involved with enthusiasm and commitment.
+The outcomes of an educational programme coupled with a

+370 research project include both the school students getting more interested in STEM and STEM careers and researchers getting more experienced and proficient in the education and public engagement work.